Cummins Falls State Park

 Cummins Falls State Park is a 282 acre state park located northwest of Cookeville in Jackson County in the U.S. state of Tennessee.
 Its namesake, Cummins Falls, is a 75 ft waterfall, which is located on the Blackburn Fork State Scenic River.
-The park was purchased and created by the Tennessee Parks and Greenways Foundation in 2011.
+The park was purchased and created by TennGreen Land Conservancy (formerly the Tennessee Parks and Greenways Foundation) in 2011.

 Activities

 Picnicking, hiking, and fishing may be done at Cummins Falls State Park.